Decoding algorithms for surface codes: The surface Codes

 where $M_z$ and $M_x$ are two arbitrary adjacent $X$ and $Z$-checks in the bulk of the code, respectively, and the data qubits labeled with $3$ and $4$ are located in between both checks.

+Surface codes, as do all CSS codes, exhibit a property known as \textit{transversal} $R_Z$, by which initializing all data qubits in the $\ket{0}$ state and measuring the stabilizers results in the fault-tolerant preparation of the logical zero state $\ket{\bar{0}}$ (the same is true for $\ket{\bar{1}}, \ket{\bar{+}},$ and $\ket{\bar{-}}$ logical state preparation).
+This property is also known as transversal initialization.
+For this reason, computations/experiments that employ surface codes all typically begin by initializing the data qubits in the $\ket{0}$ state \cite{wallraffSurf,googleSurf}.

-The surface code is usually initialized by taking all the data qubits in the $\ket{0}$ state \cite{wallraffSurf,googleSurf}.
-Note that this corresponds to the logical $\ket{\bar{0}}$ state of the surface code and, thus, one can perform the desired computations over such logical state.
-As explained before, the data qubits of the surface code may undergo a Pauli error.
-The syndrome of the associated error is measuring the check operators, which correspond to the quantum circuits shown in FIG.\ref{stabcircuit}.
+As explained before, the data qubits of surface codes may undergo a Pauli error.
+The syndrome of the associated error is measuring the check operators, which corresponds to the quantum circuits shown in FIG. \ref{stabcircuit}.
 The top circuit represents an $X$-check and the bottom circuit a $Z$-check.
 As seen in such figure, if an odd number of adjacent data qubits suffer from an $X$ or $Z$-error, the measurement of the respective $X$ or $Z$-checks will be triggered.
-However, as seen in the top image from FIG.\ref{stabcircuit}, in the event of an even number of errors, those will cancel, due to their unitary nature, and no error will be detected by the check operator measurement.
+However, as seen in the top image from FIG. \ref{stabcircuit}, in the event of an even number of errors, those will cancel, due to their unitary nature, and no error will be detected by the check operator measurement.

 To sum up, whenever an error consisted of an odd number of $X$ or $Z$-errors affects the data qubits surrounding a check operator, the circuit from the picture will make said errors propagate to the measurement qubit associated to such check, changing the measurement and thus enunciating that an error has occurred in its vicinity \cite{fowlerReview}.